He was rejected numerous times as a teenager, but now Steven Near is prepping to play with the Volcanoes for the SEA Games

 Four months ago.
 So I just crammed everything in and learned everything within four months.

-Did you feel like there’s a difference in the training between the Volcanoes and the Nomads?
+Did you feel like there’s a difference training with the Volcanoes and the Nomads?

 Big difference.
 When you play with top professional players compared to a club team, your experience and level of play increases.

 What was that part of your objective?
 To become part of the national rugby team and compete in international meets?

 When they messaged me, I was like ‘Why don’t I try?’
 Might as well see how far I can push myself.
 So that’s what I did.
 Worked hard every day and everyone’s giving me all this information of what to do and what not to do.
 And I learned from my mistakes.